Create a virtual machine in an availability zone using the Azure portal

 Choose a size for the VM.
 Select a recommended size, or filter based on features.
 Confirm the size is available in the zone you want to use.

 Finish filling in the information for your VM.
 When you are done, select Review + create.

 After the VM is created, you can see the availability zone listed in the Essentials section on the page for the VM.

 Confirm zone for managed disk and IP address

 When the VM is deployed in an availability zone, a managed disk for the VM is created in the same availability zone.
 By default, a public IP address is also created in that zone.

 You can confirm the zone settings for these resources in the portal.

-Click the name of the Disk resource.
-The Overview page includes details about the location and availability zone of the resource.
+Select Disks from the left menu and then select the OS disk.
+The page for the disk includes details about the location and availability zone of the disk.

-Click the name of the Public IP address resource.
-The Overview page includes details about the location and availability zone of the resource.
+Back on the page for the VM, select the public IP address.
+In the left menu, select Properties.
+The properties page includes details about the location and availability zone of the public IP address.

 In this article, you learned how to create a VM in an availability zone.
 Learn more about availability for Azure VMs.